August 27, 2022

-Some people, without clearly thinking the subject through, believe that a softwash chemical product cannot be eco-friendly when it kills (i.e. sanitises*) micro-organisms.
+Some people, without clearly thinking the subject through, believe that a softwash chemical product cannot be friendly to the ecology of our natural environment when it kills (i.e. sanitises*) micro-organisms.

 This belief points to an error of understanding about what ecology really is.
 Ecology is the study of interactive systems.

-The word ecology has also been applied to high-level thinking skills, where it is called "systems thinking".
-This is a thinking skill that has applications ranging from understanding the way our planet works, designing complex computer systems, understanding social systems, and creating highly efficient and effective business systems and processes.
-It is a "big picture" thinking skill that that expands our perspective beyond that of the individual.
+This thinking skill has applications ranging from understanding the systemic way our planet works, designing complex computer systems, understanding social systems, and creating highly efficient and effective business systems.
+Learning to think systemically expands our perspective and understanding of life beyond that of the individual.

 Within a biological system, whether it be our planet or our human bodies, life forms are born and die.
 All sentient** life on Earth consumes their environment to survive, even if it's only the eating of vegetables.